 What is the house edge of French roulette?

 The House edge of French roulette is 1.35% on even money bets and 2.70% on all other bets.
-This means the RTP is 98.65% and 97.30% respectively.
+It means that the RTP is 98.65% and 97.30%, respectively.

 What is the difference between French roulette and European roulette?